aztech-digital/phinject/doc/03-References.md

 ### Simple references

-To inject object, you can use object references.
+To inject objects, you can use object references.
 Those are simply an object's name as defined in your configuration, prefixed by the `@` symbol:

 ```yaml
 classes: